Alum Rock, Birmingham: Sports

 The Alum rock area has its own football club.
-Set up in the 90s by the late Farid Raja, Alum Rock FC takes part in the South Birmingham Football League every season.
-The club is now looking to expand and include youth teams along with its senior First XI.
+Set up in the 90s by the late Farid Khan, Alum Rock FC takes part in the South Birmingham Football League every season.
+The club’s best players are widely considered to be Barry Taxi and Pelican Man.
+In 2011, the club was looking to expand and include youth teams along with its senior First XI.